 - With the default myBb tab selected, click on the 'Courses' sub-tab at the top left of the window.

-- Click once on drop-down menu (double down arrows) for any of the training courses listed and select Enroll.
+- Mouse over the course ID, click once on drop-down menu (light grey button) for any of the training courses listed and select Enroll.

 - When you return to the myBb home page, the BbU courses will appear under "Courses in which you are enrolled."
 Enjoy!

 BbU courses are arranged topically and numbered according to level of complexity, although the courses can be taken in any order.
-The following courses are currently available for self-registration:
+The following courses are currently available for self-enroll:

 BbU 101: Getting Started with Blackboard Learn